Shaquille Murray-Lawrence

-Shaquille "Shaq" Murray-Lawrence (born October 30, 1993) is a professional Canadian football running back and kickoff returner who is a free agent.
+Shaquille "Shaq" Murray-Lawrence (born October 30, 1993) is a Canadian former professional football running back and kickoff returner.
 He is also a member of the Canadian National Bobsled Team as a brakeman.
 He was a member of Team Canada at the Beijing 2022 Winter Olympics.
 He attended the University of Nevada, Las Vegas (UNLV).
-Murray-Lawrence has also been a member of the BC Lions, Saskatchewan Roughriders, and Montreal Alouettes.
+Murray-Lawrence was a member of the BC Lions, Saskatchewan Roughriders, and Montreal Alouettes.

 Early career

 Murray-Lawrence played high school football for the Sir Wilfrid Laurier Blue Devils, where he earned team MVP from 2008–2010.
 He played at Lon Morris College in 2011 before the school closed due to financial difficulties in 2012.
 He played college football for the Tyler Apaches in 2012, recording 211 yards and three touchdowns on 21 carries.

 Prior to the 2013 season, Murray-Lawrence transferred to the University of Nevada, Las Vegas to play for the UNLV Rebels.
 Despite being a backup during his first year with the Rebels, Murray-Lawrence rushed for 418 yards on 47 attempts and played in 12 games.
 He rushed for 552 yards and nine touchdowns in his senior year, despite playing only nine games.
 Murray-Lawrence took part in UNLV's 2015 Pro Day.